E. F. Young Jr.: Career

 As a barber, Young realized that his African-American clients needed hair care products designed for them.
-As the demand for these products grew, he decided to start a company to manufacture these products on a wider scale.
+As the demand for these products grew, he decided to start a company to manufacture them on a larger scale.
 In 1931, he established the E. F. Young Jr. Manufacturing Company.
 In 1933, his company received its trademark.
 By 1945, it had grown to one of the most successful black-owned businesses in the South.

 Young also bought and operated a hotel in Meridian, naming it the E. F. Young Hotel, and operated a barbershop in the hotel.
 At a time when African Americans were legally excluded from white facilities by Jim Crow laws of segregation, it provided good quarters for black travelers.
 In 2007, the Young Hotel was listed as a contributing property to the Meridian Downtown Historic District.

-After a long terminal illness, Young died in 1950.
+After a long terminal illness, Young died on May 4, 1950, just nine days after his father.
 His widow assumed control of the business.
 Their eldest son, Charles L. Young Sr., took over the operation as president in 1969.
-He served as president of the company until his death in 2009.
+He served as president of the company until he died in 2009.
 The company distributes its line of products throughout the United States.
-Charles Young, Sr. expanded its products to markets in Canada and the Caribbean.
-Charles Young, Sr. also entered politics, serving as representative from Meridian in the state legislature from 1981 to his death.
+Charles Young Sr. expanded its products to markets in Canada and the Caribbean.
+Charles Young Sr. also entered politics, serving as a representative from Meridian in the state legislature from 1981 to his death.